 The Law Society prize was founded in 1978 by the Incorporated Law Society of Northern Ireland.
-The prize is awarded to the student who has submitted the highest-marked research project in the modules: LAW300 Dissertation module, LAW3001 Research Project A, or LAW3041 Research Project B.
+The prize is awarded for the top mark in a Research Project module, or UG Dissertation module.

 The Andrew Mark Godden Prize will be awarded annually to a graduate from the most recent undergraduate cohort in the School of Law.